 In addition, upon the Commission's recommendation, the Supreme Court may remove a judge for mental or physical incapacity interfering with the performance of duties when the incapacity is, or is likely to become, permanent.

-The thirteen-member Commission is composed of seven judges appointed by the Chief Justice: a Court of Appeals judge, two Superior Court judges and two District Court judges.
+The thirteen-member Commission is composed of five judges appointed by the Chief Justice: a Court of Appeals judge, two Superior Court judges and two District Court judges.
 The State Bar Council appoints four attorneys, and four citizen members who are not judges or lawyers are appointed, two by the Governor and two by the General Assembly, one upon recommendation of the President Pro Tempore of the Senate and one upon the recommendation of the Speaker of the House of Representatives.
 The Court of Appeals judge operates as chair of the Commission and serves at the pleasure of the Chief Justice.
 Other members serve a six-year term.